Multi-Scale Data Assimilation in Turbulent Models: Comparison with En4D-Var

 \section{Comparison with En4D-Var}

 In 4D-Var, assimilation is carried out over a finite time window, within which the observations are distributed, and the forecast trajectory is iteratively adjusted to them by minimizing a cost function.
-Unlike EnKF, where corrections are applied only at the observation times, in 4D-Var the correction spans the entire assimilation window, making the posterior estimate $\tilde{\bm{u}}^{(i)}(t)$ dependent not only on the observations but also on the window length $T_a$ and the iteration step $i$ within the optimization process.
+Unlike EnKF, where corrections are applied only at the observation times, the 4D-Var is a smoother that adjusts the assimilating model to observations available over an entire assimilation window, making the posterior estimate $\tilde{\bm{u}}(t)$ dependent not only on the observations but also on the window length $T_a$.

-The 4D-Var technique is based on the minimization of a cost function, which in our case is defined as:
+The posterior estimate $\tilde{\bm{u}}(t)$ in 4D-Var is obtained such that it minimize a cost function defined as:

 where \( \| \bm{a} \|_{\mathcal{L}}^2 = \bm{a}^\dagger \mathcal{L}^{-1} \bm{a} \) denotes the squared weighted \( \ell^2 \)-norm.